 |Socio-economic development||Corporate social investment for the benefit of black persons||5||5.00|

 The Board believes that BBBEE is a social, political and economic imperative and it supports and encourages the Company’s subsidiaries, associates and joint venture initiatives in this regard.
 To the extent that Remgro’s subsidiaries, joint ventures and associates implement BBBEE, Remgro’s shareholders effectively participate in BBBEE initiatives and the associated benefits and costs thereof.

 Remgro measures its BBBEE status against the generic scorecard criteria set by the Department of Trade and Industry.
-In terms of the latest assessment of Remgro’s BBBEE status performed during September 2018, Remgro obtained a score of 66.48 (2017: 55.19), thereby obtaining a level 8 contributor status.
-The details of the assessment are fully set out in Figure 1 and includes the BBBEE initiatives of Remgro’s main independent operating subsidiaries, RCL Foods Limited (RCL Foods), Distell Group Holdings Limited (Distell) and Wispeco Holdings Proprietary Limited (Wispeco).
+In terms of the latest assessment of Remgro’s BBBEE status performed during September 2019, Remgro obtained a score of 72.95 (2018: 66.48), thereby obtaining a level 7 contributor status.
+The details of the assessment are fully set out in the figure above and includes the BBBEE initiatives of Remgro’s main independent operating subsidiaries, RCL Foods Limited (RCL Foods), Distell Group Holdings Limited (Distell), Siqalo Foods Proprietary Limited (Siqalo Foods) and Wispeco Holdings Proprietary Limited (Wispeco).

 Verification of BBBEE ownership is governed by the amended Codes of Good Practice on BBBEE, which were gazetted on 11 October 2013 in terms of Section 9(1) of the Broad-Based Black Economic Empowerment Act (No. 53 of 2003).